Go Back

 Method

-2. Add the crushed tomatoes, diced tomatoes, Italian seasoning, oregano, basil, salt, black pepper, red pepper flakes, and water to the slow cooker with the cooked meat mixture.
+2. Add the crushed tomatoes, diced tomatoes, Italian seasoning, oregano, basil, salt, black pepper, red pepper flakes, and water to the slow cooker with the cooked turkey mixture.
 Stir everything together thoroughly to combine the spices and distribute them evenly throughout the sauce.
 This flavor-building step ensures the seasonings bloom properly during the long, slow cooking process.

 3. Cover the slow cooker and cook on high for 3 hours or on low for 6 hours.
 This extended cooking time allows the flavors to meld together and deepens the tomato sauce.
-I prefer the low setting when I have the time—it results in a richer, more developed flavor that tastes like it's been simmering all day.
+I prefer the low setting when I have the time — it results in a richer, more developed flavor that tastes like it's been simmering all day.

 6. Stir gently to distribute the melted cheese throughout the ziti, then serve immediately while hot and creamy.
 The dish is best enjoyed fresh from the slow cooker.